curtarnolds/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-3-paths creates ascript that counts the number of directories in the PATH 4-global_variables lists environment variables 5-local_variables lists local variables and  functions 6-create_local_variable creates a local  variable with name
+3-paths creates ascript that counts the number of directories in the PATH 4-global_variables lists environment variables 5-local_variables lists local variables and  functions 6-create_local_variable creates a local  variable with name 7-create_globla_variable creates a new global variable with name 'BEST'